CS-Geeks/CovidDoctor-App/README.md

 # Covid Doctor App
 Android app that uses ML model together with TFlite to scan x-ray lungs photos.
-It takes photo from camera or gallery as input and outputs 2 possible outcomes (Covid symptoms or Normal).
-It shows daily news and some infromation about covid-19 and how to protect yourself and those around you.
-It have a simple, beautiful, and friendly UI.
+It takes photos from the camera or gallery as input and outputs 2 possible outcomes (Covid symptoms or Normal).
+It shows daily news and some information about covid-19 and how to protect yourself and those around you.
+It has a simple, beautiful, and friendly UI.

 ## Images
 <table align="center">